jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ###An Example Using Generic Interfaces
 ###Generic Interface Implementations Must Be Unique
 ##Covariance
+There are three types of *variance* - **covariance**, **contravariance**, and **invariance**.

+**assignment compatibility**: every variable has a type assigned to it, and you can assign an object of a more derived type to a variable of one of its base types.

+**Assignment compatibility** means that you can assign a reference of a more derived type to a variable of a less derived type.

+This constant *relation* between the use of a derived type only as an output value and the validity of the constructed delegate is called **covariance**.
 ##Contravariance
+This relation, allowing a more derived object where a less derived object is exprected, is called **contravariance**.
 ###Covariance and Contravariance in Interfaces
 ###More About Variance
 ___